ericbutler555/eb-grid/README.md

     </tr>
     <tr>
       <td>.not-first</td>
-      <td>Use this class to undo the **.first** class at any breakpoint.</td>
+      <td>Use this class to undo the .first class at any breakpoint.</td>
     </tr>
   </tbody>
 </table>

 **Note:** You can also **add a breakpoint prefix to any of the above alignment classes,** to set text or column alignment specifically for a certain breakpoint.
-For example, an (admittedly insane) element with `class="col half tab-align-r tab-align-col-c desk-align-c desk-align-col-l"` would be centered in the layer with right-aligned text at 768px or wider, and would be floated left in the layer with centered text at 1200px or wider.
+For example, an (insane) element with `class="col half tab-align-r tab-align-col-c desk-align-c desk-align-col-l"` would be centered in the layer with right-aligned text at 768px or wider, and would be floated left in the layer with centered text at 1200px or wider.

 -----